 The monument to the Rainbow Warrior is on the ridge overlooking Matauri Bay Holiday Park is the Rainbow Warrior Memorial (built by Chris Booth) with a large stone compass indicating where beneath the ocean the Rainbow Warrior Boat wreck is submerged.

-- Spend a few days or more in one of New Zealand’s premier holiday parks, Matauri Bay – The perfect holiday destination.
+- Spend a few days or more in one of New Zealand’s premier holiday parks, Matauri Bay.
 The location is glorious with beaches at either end of the camp’s boundaries, the sand is just a few metres away or rock pools for those interested in investigating what the tide brought in.
 There is a dive fill station, a fuel depot and small grocery store attached to the camp.

 Matauri Bay is one of the sites for east Polynesian navigators landings over 900 years ago.